boldbi/boldbi-docker/README.md

 The following hardware requirements are necessary to run the Bold BI solution:

-* Operating System: You can use the Bold BI Docker on the following operating systems:
+* Operating System: Use the Bold BI Docker on the following operating systems:
   * Windows
   * Linux
   * Mac